humanmade/altis-cloud/docs/cdn-purge.md

 # Purging Cache on the CDN

 The majority of the requests, data served by Altis will be cached on the CDN to improve performance and delivery time to the user.
 In some situations you may need to invalidate specific URLs on the CDN.
-You can add your own CDN purge rule directly in PHP using `Altis\Cloud\purge_cdn_paths` helper function.
+You can add your own CDN purge rule directly in PHP using `Altis\Cloud\purge_cdn_paths()` helper function.

 ## Automatic media purge rule

 By default, Altis will not remove uploaded media from the CDN cache when deleting attachments.
-You can enable this beahviour from the project `composer.json`.
+You can enable this behavior from the project's configuration in `composer.json`.
 The example below shows the default configuration:

 ```json
 {